 Then maybe Jewish Studies and our own field of Jewish philosophy should look like the Jewish Museum.
 When it re-recreated itself in the 1960s, everyone and everything was welcome, Jews and non-Jews alike.
 There were no pre-scribed “Jewish” contents that an artist had to meet.
 Still committed to the preservation of Jewish cultural objects and artifacts, the museum stood out in the day as one of the first venues to show works by contemporary artists, most famously Jasper Johns, and to showcase contemporary movements like Minimalism and Conceptualism.
 Like the Jewish Museum, there’s no reason why Jewish Studies can’t stand out today as an open and exciting cultural place and intellectual hub.

 While Jewish Studies is an academic field more defined by an ethnic-religious-national identity, and more defined, as such, by particular group of contents, Aaron is right.
 There should be every interest to open from the inside the field of Jewish Studies to new things and to new people.
 But I think Jewish Studies will always run up against walls about which there’s not a lot one can do.
 In his author’s reply to the letter to the editor that I sent to the CHE, Aaron continues to insist, “Other disciplines must take Jewish material more seriously.
 Unlike Braiterman, I believe that Jewish studies should be of more than parochial interest.”
-But this is a normative statement, not a descriptive one, more a wish than a fact.
+But this is a normative statement, not a descriptive one, more a wish than a fact, and not to mention, an unfair dig.
 It’s not clear to me why other disciplines “must” take Jewish material seriously.
 In some cases, I can see how this might be true, and in other cases not.
 About this I think there’s nothing to do but to continue to work hard at the margins, to do interesting things, and to wait for a miracle.

 Parts of what I cite below you’ll find in my letter to the editor, but I’m including the longer version of what I wanted to say than what appeared in the CHE: